Enquire Now

 • Conwy Golf Course

 St Pierre Championship Old Golf Course - Challenge yourself at a championship course that has hosted the Solheim Cup and many other European tournaments boasting six past Ryder Cup Captains as champions.
 Designed by C.K.
-Cotton, opened in 1962, and was remodeled in 2008 by Ross McMurray.
-Hosted the Solheim Cup and many other European tournaments - boasting six past Ryder Cup Captains as champions.
+Cotton, it opened in 1962.
+It was remodelled in 2008 by Ross McMurray and hosted the Solheim Cup and many other European tournaments - boasting six past Ryder Cup Captains as champions.

 The Vale Resort.
-For a four-star hotel and leisure experience nothing short of special, the Vale Resort will not disappoint.
-Nestled away in over 650 acres of beautiful Welsh countryside the Resort with its 143-bedroom hotel also encompasses 2 championship golf courses, Wales’ largest spa, an award-winning restaurant, and exceptional sporting facilities making the Vale Resort one of the UK’s most desirable golf break holiday and leisure break destinations.
+For a four-star hotel and leisure experience nothing short of exceptional, the Vale Resort will not disappoint.
+Nestled away in over 650 acres of beautiful Welsh countryside, the Resort, with its 143-bedroom hotel, also encompasses two championship golf courses, Wales’ largest spa, an award-winning restaurant, and exceptional sporting facilities, making the Vale Resort one of the U.K.’s most desirable golf break holiday and leisure break destinations.

 Location Map of Wales Golf Breaks